department-of-veterans-affairs/va.gov-team/teams/vsa/accessibility/a11y-champs/champions.md

 - Here to learn from you experts and support your excellent work, let me know if I can help you with anything!
 No request is too small.

 ## Founders and Alumni
-This was built off a curriculum designed by Jen Strickland and Trevor Pierce, who deserve full credit in establishing the groundwork here ♥️
+This was built off a curriculum designed by Jen Strickland and Trevor Pierce, who deserve full credit in establishing the groundwork here.
+Josh Kim joined the alumni team as well ♥️